 Lee commenced working at the clinic in 2005, initially as a night clinic nurse.
 Lee very soon learnt the ropes and became one of our regular ongoing nurses.

 Lee is currently studying Certificate IV in Veterinary Nursing at Box Hill TAFE and is always keen to learn more about disease treatment and management.

 Lee has grown up with a range of animals, both large and small.
 She lives in Trafalgar with her husband Andrew, children Makayla and Alex, Mini Fox Terrier Rivers, two rabbits, a blue tongue Wallace and a flock of chooks.

 David joined the team originally as a volunteer in 2014 and then as a permanent nurse in 2015.
 He grew up on a hobby farm in Darnum helping his parents raise a range of animals from sheep and cattle to guinea pigs and lizards.

 Many school holidays were spent going horse Trail Riding with his family and friends; often helping as a relief team to help set up yards and then tend to the horses upon arrival.
 His hobbies include volleyball, boxing and surfing (in the warmer months anyway!).
 He has two pets, a beautiful Labrador named Maddie; and a ginger rescue cat called Ronin.

-Rhianna has always dreamt of working with animals from a very young age.
-She is currently completing her Cert IV in Veterinary Nursing and has a passion for both small and large animals and a special interest in emergency care and wildlife work.
+Rhiana has always dreamed of working with animals from a very young age.
+She has completed her Cert IV in Veterinary Nursing and has a passion for both small and large animals and a special interest in emergency care and wildlife work.
 Rhi shares her home 2 horses, 2 dogs, 3 cats and 3 rabbits..